 If you implement call tracking, you’ll have a complete digital paper trail of what led to a lead giving you a call.
 All of this supports your sales and marketing efforts, helping you adjust campaign messaging based on responses and reallocate resources based on what you’re learning from call tracking, thereby providing you with a better understanding of how your paid, organic and referral traffic are supporting inbound leads.

-We’ve said it before and we’ll say it again: Marketing is arguably the most crucial aspect of a senior living operator’s business plan, and here at Pivot we rely on every puzzle piece that makes up a marketing strategy to fulfill our clients’ goals.
+We’ve said it before and we’ll say it again: Marketing is arguably the most crucial aspect of an organization’s business plan, and here at Pivot we rely on every puzzle piece that makes up a marketing strategy to fulfill our clients’ goals.
 If your own marketing efforts aren’t yielding results, there’s a good chance your tactics aren’t matching up with your strategy.
 By appropriately incorporating call tracking into your tactical and strategic marketing plan, you’re likely to start seeing the results you’ve been waiting for.

 Still unsure of how to best use call tracking to your advantage?
 If you’re looking for a strong team to help propel your marketing efforts forward through call tracking, drop us a line and we’ll give you the support and resources you need to achieve your goals.